-Overview of Maths at Guiseley Primary School – what is it all about?
+Overview of Maths at Guiseley Primary School

 A Guiseley Primary School, we want our children to love learning maths.
 We want them to be curious, inquisitive, and explore patterns and relationships.
 Our curriculum and teaching are crafted to enable children to be an active part of their maths lessons.
 The passive maths lessons of learning “rules” and “methods” by heart are gone.
 Today, our school prides itself on enabling children to master mathematics: to make links between things; to find patterns; to ask questions; to use their knowledge to learn more.
 We encourage them to discuss, using precise mathematical language.
 We facilitate an environment where children discover things, rather than being told.
 We flip mathematical concepts on their heads and encourage children to find and see a myriad of different ways a number, problem or concept can be represented.

 Maths is exciting.
 Maths is fun.
 Maths is resilience.
 Maths is perseverance.
 Maths is taking risks.
 Maths is making mistakes.
 Maths is failing before succeeding.
 And above all – Maths can be done by anyone!

 Mathematics is a key area of learning that is often feared by children and adults alike.
 Historically, according to a book by Jo Boaler “teachers stand at the font of a class demonstrating methods for 20-30 minutes… while students copy the methods down in their books, then students work through sets of near-identical questions, practicing the methods.”
 Probably in silence, all working independently.
 Sound familiar?
 This is how we were all probably taught at school.
 We learned that Maths was a set of rules that had to be learned and remembered.